-The sword-shaped, yellow gold hour and minute hands do not look terribly high-contrast gliding over the tiny diamonds.
+The sword-shaped, yellow gold hour and minute hands do not look high-contrast gliding over the tiny diamonds.
 The fact that there is no Superluminova on them doesn’t increase its nighttime legibility either.
-However, given that this is more of a luxury accessory rather than a time measuring device, I would say that the watch is readable enough for most of the scenarios: a lady is never too late for a date, you know.
+However, given that this is more of a luxury accessory rather than a time-measuring device, I would say that the dial is readable enough for most of the scenarios: a lady is never too late for a date, you know.

-Also, the pair of polished Roman numerals is nicely styled and seems to be nicely proportioned to the ‘snake’s head’.
+Also, the pair of polished Roman numerals is nicely styled and is well-proportioned to the ‘snake’s head’.

 Unfortunately, inside this beautiful head beats a simple Swiss quartz movement.
 Well, I hope that one day we will see the trinket featuring a real manufacture-made mechanical caliber.
 Just to match all the gold and diamonds, if you know what I mean.

-The watch will be presented next month during the Baselworld 2011 international show.
+The Serpenti 7 Coils will be presented next month during the Baselworld 2011 international show.